TosbackCgusBridge-Bot/CGUs-versions/Surveymonkey/Privacy Policy.md

     *   protect against harm to the rights, property or safety of our users, the public or to SurveyMonkey and/or as required or permitted by law.
     *   facilitate a sale, merger or change in control of all or any part of our company or business or in preparation for any of these events.

 Where we use any third parties to assist us in service delivery for you (the Creator), and they process your data as part of that service, we provide a list of these third parties which is available on completion of this form.
+This form contains a list of all sub-processors used across all services covered by this Privacy Policy so please keep in mind that your service may only be impacted by a subset of these sub-processors.

 6\.
 Cookies

 We and our partners use cookies and similar technologies on our websites.
 For more information see our Cookies Policy.
 For information about cookies used in our surveys please see Cookies used on Survey Pages.
+If you are a customer of SurveyMonkey and separately use cookies or similar technologies in conjunction with any of our products and services, then you yourself will be responsible for complying with any laws related to the use of those technologies and this Privacy Policy is not applicable to that use by you.

 We use certain cookies, as described in our Cookies Policy and here in our Privacy Policy, that you agree to when you use our sites and, in the case of some cookies, for legitimate interests of delivering and optimizing our services (where the cookie delivers essential functionality).
 Cookies are small bits of data we store on the device you use to access our services so we can recognize repeat users.
 Each cookie expires after a certain period of time, depending on what we use it for.
 We use cookies and similar technologies for several reasons: